-Licensed Vocational Nurse to Bachelor of Science in Nursing (L.V.N.- to -B.S.N.)
+Licensed Vocational Nurse to Bachelor of Science in Nursing (L.V.N.-TO-B.S.N.)
+(California)

-Departmental Admission Requirements To be eligible for admission to the LVN-BSN program, candidates must satisfy all of the following criteria:
+Departmental Admission Requirements To be eligible for admission to the LVN to BSN California program, candidates must satisfy all of the following criteria:

 - Have completed the National University undergraduate admission process